dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 Position is relative to the nearest absolute parent element via `top`, `right`, `bottom`, `left` properties.
 Element is removed from flow so other elements ignore it.

 ???
+* tricky to remember that the nearest absolute parent